Future retail growth and profitability depend on sustainable supply chains

 Most of today’s retail and CPG supply chains were built to exploit the fruits of globalization — not ensure sustainability.
 For example, global supply chains have long been:

-- Overproducing goods in foreign factories with lax labor laws
+- Overproducing goods in foreign factories with lax labour laws

 - Monopolizing finite raw materials in Third World countries